-The OS DVD contains the software necessary for the laptop to support encryption functions.
-Should any changes be made to the OS DVD software, it is subject to an independent third-party code review and posted online for anyone in the public domain to review.
+The OS DVD contains the software necessary for the laptop to support signing functions using an HSM.
+Should any changes be made to the signer software, it is subject to an independent third-party code review and posted online for anyone in the public domain to review.